 Playing a round of golf in the sunshine at one of the area’s top courses

 Cycling along the boardwalk, or exploring the trails of Upper Newport Bay

 Heading to Balboa Village for some retail therapy with a twist at some of the area’s speciality boutiques

 Taking in the culture at the area’s museums and galleries

 Enjoying the nightlife at the local restaurants and bars, including those surrounding Newport Pier

 When to go to Newport Beach

 Newport Beach offers an all-year-round Mediterranean climate, but as with all tourist destinations, some times of year are more popular to visit than others.
 Winter is not what you would call warm, but you won’t need to be reaching for the hat and gloves.
 Summer (June to September) is by far the most popular time to visit, and the area offers ample accommodation for tourists.

 If you’re keen to avoid the high-season tourist rush, consider visiting the area in September or October, when you can enjoy the area’s ‘Indian Summer’.

-If you are planning a holiday to Newport Beach in 2017 or 2018, American Sky can help you to organise your perfect break.
+If you are planning a holiday to Newport Beach in 2019, American Sky can help you to organise your perfect break.
 Call our California specialists and make the most of your next trip.